-Applicants for Pre-registration Pharmacist Vacancies: Numeracy and Situational Judgement Test (SJT)
+Applicants for Foundation Trainee Pharmacist Vacancies: Numeracy and Situational Judgement Test (SJT)

-You have been invited to attend the Numeracy and SJT which forms part of the selection process for Pre-registration Pharmacist Training.
+You have been invited to attend the Numeracy and SJT which forms part of the selection process for Foundation Trainee Pharmacist Recruitment.

 IMPORTANT: Your registration/invitation correspondence will be sent to the email account you entered on your Oriel application.